gangmuk/gangmuk.github.io/photos.md

     alt: Kunsan,Korea,on the rock
     src: /assets/img/photos_optimized/Kunsan,Korea,on the rock.jpg
   objects: person
-  sentiment: Finding beauty in everyday moments ☀️
+  sentiment: Life is beautiful in all its forms 🌸
   title: Kunsan,Korea,on the rock
 - city: Essaouira
   country: Morocco